Skip to Content

 Krystal Titus-Rains, PharmD, BCPS, BCOP, Krystal graduated from the University of Iowa College of pharmacy in 2014 and pursued a PGY1 pharmacy practice residency at the Iowa City VA Healthcare System.
 She completed a PGY2 residency in oncology pharmacy at the VA in Durham, NC prior to returning to the Iowa City VA in 2016.
 She worked as an inpatient clinical pharmacist and resident co-coordinator for the inpatient pharmacy rotations and staffing experiences until 2022 when she transitioned to Oncology Pharmacy Specialist.
 Her interests include internal medicine and oncology.
 She enjoys reading, running, baking, and traveling.

-Traviss Tubbs, PharmD. is the Chief of Pharmacy Services for the Iowa City Veterans Affairs Health Care System (ICVAHCS) and also hold the titles of Assistant Dean of Veterans Affairs and Assistant Professor (Clinical) at the University of Iowa College of Pharmacy.
+Traviss Tubbs, PharmD. is the Chief of Pharmacy Services for the Iowa City Veterans Affairs Health Care System (ICVAHCS) as well as the Residency Program Director (RPD) for the PGY-2 Residency in Health Systems Pharmacy Administration & Leadership (HSPAL).
+He also holds the titles of Assistant Dean of Veterans Affairs and Assistant Professor (Clinical) at the University of Iowa College of Pharmacy.
 He graduated from the University of Iowa College of Pharmacy in 2001.
 After graduation Dr. Tubbs worked for Wal-Mart Pharmacy in roles including Pharmacy Manager, Pharmacy District Manager and Corporate Recruiter for Pharmacy and Optometry.
 Traviss then took a position as a Clinical Pharmacist in the Ambulatory Care Pharmacy Department at the UIHC.
 He joined the Iowa City VA Health Care System in October of 2009 as the Pharmacy Supervisor for Outpatient Services.
 Dr. Tubbs was later promoted to Associate Chief of Operation Compliance and Supply Management and subsequently to the Chief position.
 As Chief of Pharmacy, Traviss is ultimately responsible for all pharmacy related operations, contracting, budgeting, compliance, outcomes, inventory management and clinical practice.
 Dr. Tubbs is also involved in policy management and development for the ICVAHCS.
 He serves on the Residency Advisory Board, Pharmacy and Therapeutics Committee, Medical Executive Board, Health Care Operations Committee, Quality Safety Value Committee, Space Committee, Informatics Committee, Pain Committee, Affiliation Partnership Council and Peer Review Committee for the ICVAHCS.
 At the VISN level, Dr. Tubbs serves on the VISN 23 Pharmacy Advisory Board, VISN 23 Pharmacy and Therapeutics Committee, VISN 23 Pharmacy Operations Practice Council and the VISN 23 Pain Committee.
 At the national level, Traviss has previously worked with the Medication Reconciliation Documentation Workgroup, the Pharmacy Recruitment and Retention Advisory Board and a workgroup tasked with reviewing and recommending changes to the national directive on controlled substance inspections.
-In his work with the College of Pharmacy, Dr. Tubbs serves on the Dean’s Executive Committee, lectures in the Leadership and Professional Development Electives, serves as preceptor for the General Hospital APPE experience and mentors pharmacy students
+In his work with the College of Pharmacy, Dr. Tubbs serves on the Dean’s Executive Committee, lectures in the Residency Preparation Elective, serves as preceptor for the General Hospital APPE experience and mentors pharmacy students.

 Nancee Waterbury, PharmD, BCACP, has been a Clinical Pharmacy Specialist at the Iowa City VA since 2001.
 She graduated from the University of Iowa College of Pharmacy in 2000 and completed the specialized practice residency in Ambulatory Care at the Iowa City VA in June 2001.
-Dr. Waterbury has served as the PGY 1 Pharmacy Practice Residency Program Director since 2008.
-Her primary areas of clinic involvement include diabetes, weight loss management, and virology.
+Dr. Waterbury served as the PGY 1 Pharmacy Practice Residency Program Director from 2008-June 2025.
+Her primary areas of clinic involvement include diabetes education and management, weight loss management, and virology.
 She is an active member of the Iowa Pharmacy Association participating in the Leadership Pharmacy Conference, receiving Young Pharmacist of the Year award, completing a two-year term on the Board of Trustees in 2012 and serving on a variety of committees.
-Dr. Waterbury is an adjunct assistant professor for the University of Iowa College of Pharmacy; lecturing and precepting students.
+Dr. Waterbury is an adjunct assistant professor for the University of Iowa College of Pharmacy, lecturing and precepting students.

 Luke Watson, PharmD, BCPP, joined the ICVAHCS as a Clinical Pharmacy Specialist in Psychiatry in 2016.
 Dr. Watson received his B.S. in Chemistry from the Truman State University in 2010.
 Dr. Watson received his PharmD. degree from the University of Iowa in 2014.
 He completed his PGY-1 residency training at Northwestern Memorial Hospital in Chicago, IL.
 He then completed his PGY-2 residency training in psychiatric pharmacy residency at the ICVAHCS and the University of Iowa Hospitals and Clinics.
 Dr. Watson’s clinical interests include psychiatric and neurological pharmacy.
 Dr. Watson is currently the Residency Program Director for the PGY2 Psychiatric Pharmacy residency program at the ICVAHCS.

-Marcia Chace Zeithamel, BS, PharmD, BCPS, BCGP, is an Ambulatory Care Clinical Pharmacy Practitioner at the Iowa City VA Health Care System.
-She received her Bachelor of Science in 1995 and Doctor of Pharmacy in 2005 from the University of Kansas School of Pharmacy.
-She is a Board Certified Pharmacotherapy Specialist and a Board Certified Geriatric Pharmacist.
-Dr. Zeithamel has cared for our Nations’ Veterans in the ambulatory care pharmacy setting at the Iowa City VA HCS since 2003, and has served in her current Clinical Pharmacy Practitioner position since 2017.
-She is an Adjunct Assistant Professor at the University of Iowa College of Pharmacy and enjoys precepting pharmacy students and residents.
+Marcia Chace Zeithamel, BS, PharmD, BCPS, BCGP, Dr. Marcia Zeithamel is an Ambulatory Care Clinical Pharmacist Practitioner at the Iowa City VA Health Care System.
+She received her Bachelor of Science and Doctor of Pharmacy degrees from the University of Kansas School of Pharmacy.
+She is a Board-Certified Pharmacotherapy Specialist and a Board-Certified Geriatric Pharmacist, successfully re-certifying for both specialties in 2024.
+Dr. Zeithamel practiced in the outpatient pharmacy setting at the ICVA HCS before joining the Clinical Pharmacy Specialist group in 2017.
+Additionally, she is the Geripact pharmacist for the ICVA HCS Geriatric Clinic.
+Dr. Zeithamel is an Adjunct Assistant Professor at the University of Iowa College of Pharmacy and enjoys precepting pharmacy students and residents.
 Her primary areas of interest and clinic involvement include Primary Care, Geriatric Pharmacy, Medication Management and Anticoagulation.
 She is a member of the American College of Clinical Pharmacy and the American Society of Health-System Pharmacists.

 RESIDENT BIOGRAPHIES

-Lauren Duncalf, PharmD, originally from Van Horne, IA, received her Doctor of Pharmacy degree from the University of Iowa in May 2024.
-She has been involved in the Rho Chi Pharmacy Honor Society, American Pharmacists Association – Academy of Student Pharmacists (APhA-ASP), University of Iowa Student Society of Health-System Pharmacists (UI-SSHP), University of Iowa Pharmacy Student Ambassador Network (PSAN), University of Iowa Professional Outreach and Development Societies (PODS), University of Iowa Mobile Clinic, and Kappa Psi Pharmaceutical Fraternity.
-Dr. Duncalf’s professional areas of interest include chronic disease state management, specifically diabetes and cardiology, as well as infectious diseases.
-In the future, she intends to obtain BCPS certification and pursue a career in clinical pharmacy practice.
-In her free time she enjoys traveling, reading, cooking, and spending time with friends and family. lauren.duncalf@va.gov
+Ellise Mueller, PharmD, I am originally from Adel, IA, received my Doctor of Pharmacy degree from the University of Iowa in May 2025.
+I have been involved in the American Pharmacists Association – Academy of Student Pharmacists (APhA-ASP), University of Iowa Student Society of Health-System Pharmacists (UI-SSHP), University of Iowa Pharmacy Student Ambassador Network (PSAN), and Kappa Psi Pharmaceutical Fraternity.
+My professional areas of interest include chronic disease state management, specifically cardiology, as well as geriatrics.
+In the future, I intend to seek board certification in ambulatory care.
+In my free time, I enjoy reading, exercising, and spending time with friends and family.

 FAQ'S